SuperPWA/super-progressive-web-apps/readme.txt

 = 1.2 =
 * Date:
+* New Feature: Support for theme-color
 * UI Improvement: Added admin notice with a link to settings page on plugin activation.
-* New Feature: Support for theme-color
 * UI Improvement: Added check for HTTPS and a notice if the website is not served over HTTPS
+* Bux fix: Fix a parse error that showed up only on PHP 5.3.

 = 1.1.1 =
 * Date: 30.January.2018